Visual Studio Frequently Asked Questions

 - Xcode (using Xcode’s built-in support for Git repositories)

-To set up an on-premises build controller with your Visual Studio Team Services account, follow the instructions at the Deploy and configure a build controller topic in the MSDN Library.
+To set up an on-premises build controller with your Visual Studio Team Services account, follow the instructions at the Scale out and administer your build and deployment system topic.

 Currently, we do not have support for continuous deployment to Azure using an on-premises build controller, so if you are trying to setup continuous deployment to Azure, you will need to use a hosted build controller.